gmail spamemail blockinginbox cleanup

 • Weekly: Review and block new spam sources

-• Monthly: Audit your subscriptions and unsubscribe from unused lists
+• Monthly: Audit your subscriptions and drop the lists you don't read

 • Quarterly: Update your spam filters and review blocked senders

-Or use MailMop: Automate all of this with intelligent analysis and one-click actions.
+Or use MailMop: Automate all of it with smart analysis and one-click actions.

 Recognizing and Handling Phishing Emails